Welcome to CHAM’s Career Center where you can search for your next opportunity! Be sure to refer to this page regularly so you don’t miss a beat!

 No matter which type of setting, the job entails monitoring for financial performance, occupancy, physical conditions and compliance of properties.
 Job titles include asset manager coordinator or analyst, asset manager, senior asset manager, portfolio manager and director of asset management.

-The CHAM 2020 survey asked how asset managers’ time was spent in a typical year.
-About 45% of their time is on three main activities: overseeing property management and resident services; compliance and performance analysis; and managing owner’s risks and opportunities.
+You can learn about the position's salary, functions and roles in the CHAM 2020 Survey of Asset Managers.
+When asked how their time was spent in a typical year, asset managers reported that about 45% of their time is on three main activities: overseeing property management and resident services; compliance and performance analysis; and managing owner’s risks and opportunities.
 The rest of their time is split up among multiple types of activities, such as crisis management; repositionings and refinancings; partner and funder reporting; interfacing with development; and capital and green planning.

 How do I enter the asset management field?